 State final demand

 - Growth in public consumption is driven by ongoing demand pressures across frontline services such as health, justice and corrections, as well as revised timing of various programs.
-Public investment spending is currently elevated reflecting a number of significant large-scale projects across key portfolios including transport and logistics, public housing and defence.
+Public investment spending is currently elevated reflecting ongoing activity on large infrastructure projects with new infrastructure works in education and corrections commencing in 2026-27.

 Population